PSeitz/ans_flex/README.md

 The [ANS paper](https://arxiv.org/pdf/1311.2540.pdf) from Jarek Duda is also interesting, but without a solid foundation in math and compression it will be difficult to follow.

-Note, that entropy compression like ans is usually not purely used own its own, but in conjuncation with other compression techniques like Lempel-Ziv.
+Note, that entropy compression like ans is usually not purely used own its own, but in conjunction with other compression techniques like Lempel-Ziv.

 # Performance